gnachman/iterm2-website/source/_includes/documentation-highlights.md

 This chapter describes features of iTerm2 that go beyond basic usage and are not generally found in other terminal emulators.

 #### Text Selection
-There are two ways to select text to copy to the clipboard: you can use the mouse, or you can use the find feature's "mouseless copy" feature.
-Text selection by mouse is described later in General Usage section.
+There are several ways to select text to copy to the clipboard:

+  * You can <a href="documentation-general-usage.html">use the mouse</a>.
+  * You can use the find feature's "mouseless copy" feature.
 To select text without using the mouse, press cmd-f to open the find field.
 Enter the beginning of the text you wish to copy and the find feature will select it in your window.
 Then press tab and the end of the selection will advance by a word.
 To move the beginning of the selection to the left, press shift-tab.
 At most one line of text can be selected this way.
+  * You can use <a href="documentation-copymode.html">Copy Mode</a>.
+  * You can bind keystrokes to create and adjust selections.
 In Prefs > Profiles > Keys you can assign keys to move the beginning or end of the selection by a single character, word, or line.
 No such keys are bound by default.

 #### Split Panes
 iTerm2 allows you to divide a tab into many rectangular "panes", each of which is a different terminal session.
 The shortcuts cmd-d and cmd-shift-d divide an existing session vertically or horizontally, respectively.
 You can navigate among split panes with cmd-opt-arrow or cmd-[ and cmd-].
 You can "maximize" the current pane--hiding all others in that tab--with cmd-shift-enter.
 Pressing the shortcut again restores the hidden panes.

 #### Hotkey Window
 iTerm2 offers a special terminal window that is always available with a single keystroke.
 This window is called the "hotkey window" and is most commonly used for occasional administrative tasks.
-To enable this feature, go to Preferences > Keys.
-Enable "Show/Hide iTerm2 with a system-wide hotkey".
-Click in the field and enter the key combination you'd like to use.
-Then check "hotkey toggles a dedicated window with profile:".
-A new profile will be created that is optimized for the feature.
-Pressing the hotkey will drop a terminal window down from the top of the screen, and pressing it again (or clicking in any other window) causes it to disappear.
+It is described in <a href="documentation-hotkey.html">Hotkeys</a>.

 #### Swap Cmd and Option
 iTerm2 allows you to remap modifiers.
 You have separate control over left and right command and option keys.
 One common need is to exchange cmd and option.
 To do this, go to Preferences > Keys.
 Set Left option key to Left command key and Left command key to Left option key (and do the same for Right command and Right option if you please).
 You can add exceptions if you don't want certain combinations to be remapped (for example, cmd-tab) by adding a new global shortcut with the action "Do Not Remap" and the keystroke of the (unremapped) key you wish to keep unaffected by modifier remapping.